 Create staging environments, clone your site, use WP-CLI, set up Git, access SSH… whatever you need to do.
 And here’s the best part: you don’t need to reach out to Kinsta support to activate any of this!

-And if you’re interested in the fine details of our infrastructure setup, you can find plenty of information on the advanced features page.
+And if you’re interested in the fine details of our infrastructure setup, you can find plenty of information on the features page.

 Too many brand new websites fall victim to the common problem: slow loading speed, poor security, and lack of support due to a bad web host.
 Starting out with a run-of-the-mill shared host might seem cheap, but it’s not worth the negative effect on your bottom line.